srigas/IMV-LSTM_FastAPI-Streamlit_Implementation/README.md

 ## Streamlit <a name = "streamlit"></a>

-As far as the application's frontend is concerned, it is based on [Streamlit](https://streamlit.io/https://streamlit.io/) All of the aforementioned arguments are input by users on the application's client side, which corresponds to a streamlit server.
+As far as the application's frontend is concerned, it is based on [Streamlit](https://streamlit.io/https://streamlit.io/) and creates a user interface where all the endpoint call parameters can be configured through sliders.
+The following is a mini-presentation of how the UI works and what its outputs are.

-TO BE CONTINUED
+## Docker <a name = "docker"></a>

+lalala

+### Installation <a name = "installation"></a>

+lalala